 In another article, I describe in detail new ways of understanding LED lights for orchid growing.
 Suffice to say, the quality (spectrum) and quantity (intensity and duration) are key to simulating an optimal indoor orchid growing environment.

-I currently have six different manufacturers of LED light bulbs, strips, and panels in use, and my favorite for Paphiopedilums, Phalaenopsis, and other lower light orchids is Active Grow LED.
-The root growth on all of the orchids that I have converted to the Active Grow LEDs last year has been outstanding.
-Within a few weeks of the conversion from T5 HO fluorescents, I noticed many new roots on the majority of plants (I use clear pots).
+I currently have six different manufacturers of LED light bulbs, strips, and panels in use, and my favorite after a few years of use is Active Grow.
+The root growth on all of the orchids that I have converted to the Active Grow LEDs has been outstanding.
+Within a few weeks of the LED conversion from T5 HO fluorescents, I noticed many new roots on the majority of plants (I use clear pots).
 Root growth has continued into the winter, and leaf color is vibrant.

 All of the blooming size Paphiopedilum and Phalaenopsis have flowered, or are in spike, at their regular timing under the LED grow lights.
 Our Kefersteinia tolimensis and Angraecum didieri bloomed as well, with a few Dendrobium also beginning their first buds at this writing.

-(Note: I did not receive any free products or compensation from Active Grow LED as part of writing this article.
+(Note: I did not receive any free products or compensation from any manufacturer as part of writing the articles on LED horticultural lighting.
 My views are from our own orchid growing experience.
 We’ve incurred our own time and expense in researching and trialing many LED lights for orchid growing.)